-My First Reaction: Anyone else want to be the young, hot babysitter who completely destroys a family just for fun?
+My Fucking Thoughts: Anyone else want to be the young, hot babysitter who completely destroys a family just for fun?
 No?
 Just me?
 Well, my time has passed so you’re all safe.
 But seriously, I’m not sure how I feel about the evil (possibly seducing) babysitter trope anymore.
 It’s been a really long time since I’ve seen it done in a fresh, not campy way.
 But the word of mouth around this book is pretty strong, so we all know I’m going to hop onto the bandwagon and make my ass comfortable.

 🔪The Date by Louise Jensen

 H.T.F.T Tagline: They should be called “floories” instead of “roofies”, because when you take them you hit the floor…and apparently forget your own face.

 Buzz Index: 🐝🐝🐝

 Back of the Book: Something bad has happened to Alison Taylor.